 - Stay within your vehicle's load limits. - Thoroughly prepare your vehicle for towing.
-Refer to Preparing to tow in this chapter. - Use extra caution when driving while trailer towing.
+Refer to Preparing to tow in this chapter.

+- Use extra caution when driving while trailer towing.
 Refer to Driving while you tow in this chapter. - Service your vehicle more frequently if you tow a trailer.
-Refer to the severe duty schedule in the scheduled maintenance guide. - Do not tow a trailer until your vehicle has been driven at least 500 miles (800 km). - Refer to the instructions included with towing accessories for the proper installation and adjustment specifications.
+Refer to your scheduled maintenance information for more information. - Do not tow a trailer until your vehicle has been driven at least 800 km (500 miles). - Refer to the instructions included with towing accessories for the proper installation and adjustment specifications.

-Do not exceed the maximum loads listed on the Safety Compliance Certification label.
+Do not exceed the maximum loads listed on the Safety Compliance Certification Label.
 For load specification terms found on the label, refer to Vehicle loading in this chapter.
 Remember to figure in the tongue load of your loaded vehicle when figuring the total weight.